aaronodonoghue96/welcome-to-cork/README.md

 ### Media

-- The main image, depicting a view of Cork, looking onto Patrick Street, is from Flickr https://www.flickr.com/photos/infomatique/7586289188, was taken by William Murphy, and is distributed under the ShareAlike license https://creativecommons.org/licenses/by-sa/2.0/.
-No changes were made to the image during the creation of the Welcome To Cork project.
+- The main image, depicting a view of Cork, looking onto Patrick Street, was photographed by me.

 - Most of the photos in the gallery are royalty-free images from Dreamstime.
 Links to the image sources are below:
 - Barryscourt Castle https://www.dreamstime.com/stock-photo-barryscourt-castle-county-cork-ireland-located-eastern-southern-close-to-town-carrigtwohill-image87289998